Aast12/alamst.me/src/content/work/en/pinterest-mlp.md

 ---

 - Worked with ML Data Platform, contributing to an internal offline dataset storage service.
-- Broadened the user base for a **Spark-based feature storage**.
-Built an alternate in-memory API to load and commit data for pandas DataFrames, removing the overhead tied to using Spark (for appropriate cases, e.g. low volume datasets).
+- Broadened the user base for a Big Data feature storage service by enabling use cases with low volumes of data.
+Provided an alternate (non-Spark) interface to load and commit data for pandas DataFrames.
-- Improved dependency tracking for stored feature datasets by designing and implementing a component to infer dependencies from Spark RDDs metadata stored within the team's internal service.
+- Designed and built a system to improve the service's dependency tracking for stored datasets by leveraging Spark RDDs metadata to infer dependencies.